 As part of FSMA’s Foreign Supplier Verification Program, every importer must establish a plan that verifies the foreign supplier complies with a hazard analysis and preventive controls program.

 It remains to be seen how much influence the FSMA will have on pet food manufacturers but, as of today, nothing much has been done yet.
 Because the FSMA also applies to human foods and food-animal feeds, it remains to be seen how much time and effort will be spent inspecting pet foods in the years to come.

-In the meantime, it is likely safe to assume that virtually nobody is actively protecting your pet from poisoned pet foods.
+In the meantime, it’s likely safe to assume that virtually nobody is actively protecting your pet from poisoned pet foods.
 The safest thing you can do for you pet is to feed him a raw or home prepared diet – or a commercial diet that doesn’t contain premixes.
-Maria Ringo, founder of Sojourner Farms, one of the first commercially available raw food mixture, and Carna4, a small, ethical kibble manufacturer that tests every batch recommends the following steps to minimize the risk of commercial foods and treats:
+Maria Ringo, founder of Sojourner Farms, one of the first commercially available raw food mixture, and Carna4, a synthetic-free kibble, recommends the following steps to minimize the risk of commercial foods and treats:

 - Seek out companies that are transparent about testing for toxins.
 Make sure they test both ingredients and finished batches for mycotoxins and bacteria before it is packaged.
 And if, for example, you are concerned about mercury levels in the salmon in your pet food, ask the company if they test for that, too.